TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/DevOps/Bicep/TimeWarp-Architecture/Readme.md

-# Deploy the Azure Resource Group
+# Provision the Azure Resources

+Update your desired settings in `DevOps\variables.ps1` and then execute:

+`DevOps\Bicep\TimeWarp-Architecture\provision.ps1`

 Singapore Data Center doesn't seem to support CosmosDB (WHY NOT?)
 So will use Japan East